FredBoat/docs.fredboat.com/public/markdown/index.md

 FredBoat is an open-source music bot developed in Java.
 The bot is based off of [JDA](https://github.com/DV8FromTheWorld/JDA) and was created by [@Frederikam](https://github.com/Frederikam/).

 ## Setting up the bot
+FredBoat is made to be super simple to use!
 Getting FredBoat running on your server is simple.
 You can invite the bot by authenticating it with your account using [this](https://discordapp.com/oauth2/authorize?&client_id=184405253028970496&scope=bot) link.
 Bear in mind that you must have `Manage Server` permissions to be able to do this.

 # Music Commands
 [(Requires the music bot)](https://discordapp.com/oauth2/authorize?&client_id=184405253028970496&scope=bot).